Internet censorship in the Arab Spring: Bahrain

-During the Arab Spring, Bahrain has been condemned both for its Internet censorship and its actions against bloggers and "netizens" (a word that combines "citizen" and "Internet" to refer to a user of the Internet).
+During the Arab Spring, Bahrain was condemned both for Internet censorship and actions against bloggers and "netizens" (a portmanteau of "citizen" and "internet").

 On 2 April 2011 Bahraini authorities detained blogger Zakariya Rashid Hassan al-Ashiri.
 Al-Ashiri ran a news website that focused on human rights, business, and culture.
 Authorities charged him with promoting secularism and inciting hatred against the government.
 Al-Ashiri was detained but died after only seven days.
 Authorities claimed that the blogger died from complications due to sickle cell anaemia.
 However, pictures were discovered that showed bruises all over his body, indicating beatings.
-His death while in custody provoked an outcry from the international community.
+His death in custody provoked an outcry from the international community.

 Other bloggers and "netizens" who were detained in 2011 during the uprisings include Fadhel Abdulla Ali Al-Marzooq, Ali Hasan Salman Al-Satrawi, Hani Muslim Mohamed Al-Taif, and Abduljalil Al-Singace.
 Mujtaba Salmat and Hussain Abbas Salim, both photographers, were arrested on 17 March 2011 and 28 March 2011, respectively, for taking pictures of the demonstrations in Pearl Square and posting them on Facebook.

 On 28 March 2011, the International Federation for Human Rights reported that the military prosecutor general of Bahrain decreed it unlawful to publish any information about investigations by military prosecutors.
 This made it more difficult still for Bahrainis to report human rights violations.

 In 2012, Reporters Without Borders added Bahrain to its list of "Enemies of the Internet".